 Make sure to read my tips in the post above before starting!

 In a large cold bowl, add whipped cream, clear vanilla extract, and powdered sugar.
 Using a whisk attachment with an electric hand mixer or a stand mixer whisk the whipped cream and powdered sugar on medium high speed until soft peaks form.

 Soft peaks mean the whisk when taken out of the cream will leave a peak that will fold over on itself.
 Another indication of soft peaks is when the whisks leave a trail in the cream when it’s whipping it.
 This process will take 3-5 minutes to attain.

-When whipped cream is making soft peaks, set aside for the moment and in a microwave safe bowl stir together the gelatin and water.
+When whipped cream is making soft peaks, set aside (or refrigerate if your kitchen is hot) for the moment and in a microwave safe bowl stir together the gelatin and water.

 Whisk the whipped cream and gelatin on high for another 3-5 minutes until stiff peaks form.
 This means when a whisk or spoon is taken out of the whipped cream it leaves a peak that doesn’t fold over on itself.